siteorigin/docs/widgets-bundle/widget-form-options.md

   - selector: `string` A JQuery selector which is used to find an element from which to retrieve the item label.
   - update_event: `string` The event on which to bind and update the item label.
   - value_method: `string` The function which should be used to retrieve the item label from an element.
-- fields: `array` THe set of fields to be repeated together as one item.
+- fields: `array` The set of fields to be repeated together as one item.
 This should contain any combination of other field types, even sections and repeaters.

 #### Example
 Form options input: